 - 1. An Administrative Hearing, in most cases, will be held for a student who offers a plea of Not Responsible and whose sanction would not be subject to a sanction involving relocation. - 2.
 An Administrative Hearing differs from a Student Conduct Board Hearing in that only the Director of Student Conduct (designee) hears the case rather than a panel of board members.
-Both Administrative and Student Conduct Board Hearings are hearings with full presentation of evidence and witnesses, when applicable. - A list of intended Advisors/Witnesses along with any special accommodations (i.e. Audio/Video needs) to be considered must be submitted to the Student Conduct Office no later than 5 business days prior to the hearing in order to be permitted at the hearing unless otherwise authorized by the Director of Student Conduct (designee). - b.
-All evidence possessed by the Complainant, that is to be used against the Respondent at the hearing must be submitted to the Student Conduct Office no later than 5 business days prior to the time of the hearing in order for it to be admissible, unless authorized by the Director of Student Conduct (designee).
-In such a circumstance, the Respondent will be notified and have the opportunity to reschedule the hearing. - i.
-Evidence may consist of but is not limited to: Investigative Reports, photos, various digital media (to be submitted on a portable USB device), written witness statements, etc. - ii.
-In order to be considered at the hearing, witness statements must include the following: date the document is signed, printed name of author, and signature of the author. - iii.
-In-person and verbal witness testimony can be presented at the time of the hearing. - iv.
-All documents presented at the hearing will be retained by the Student Conduct Office as case documents and will become part of the case file. - v.
-It is the responsibility of the Respondent to provide copies of any documents to the Director of Student Conduct (designee) to be retained as part of the case file. - 3.
+Both Administrative and Student Conduct Board Hearings are hearings with full presentation of evidence and witnesses, when applicable. - a.
+A list of intended Advisors/Witnesses along with any special accommodations (i.e. Audio/Video needs) to be considered must be submitted to the Student Conduct Office no later than 5 business days prior to the hearing in order to be permitted at the hearing unless otherwise authorized by the Director of Student Conduct (designee). - b.
+Relevant evidence possessed by the Complainant, Respondent, and Reporting Individual that is to be used at the hearing must be submitted to the Student Conduct Office no later than 5 business days prior to the time of the hearing in order for it to be admissible, unless authorized by the Director of Student Conduct (designee).
+All determinations regarding evidence presented after the deadline will be made and explained by the Director of Student Conduct (designee) to all parties. - i.
+Evidence may consist of but is not limited to: Investigative Reports, photos, various digital media, (to be submitted as agreed upon by the Student Conduct Office) written witness statements, etc. - ii.
+In order to be considered at the hearing, witness statements must include the following: date the document is signed, printed name of author, and signature of the author.
+Witness statements may also be emailed directly to the Student Conduct Office via the student's campus email account. - iii.
+In-person and verbal witness testimony can be presented at the time of the hearing.

+- iv.
+All documents presented at the hearing will be retained by the Student Conduct Office as case documents and will become part of the case file. - 3.
 In an Administrative Hearing, the Director of Student Conduct or designee will weigh the evidence as presented, will make a final decision of Responsible or Not Responsible based on a preponderance of the evidence presented, and will levy a sanction if responsibility is adjudged.